CS5008Fall2025/homework-sorts-karinaquenta/Report.md

 #### 7.1 Algorithm
 Describe an algorithm that will help you find the coin.
 We encourage you to use pseudo-code, but not required.

+- split 250 coins into 4 equal piles
+- compare 2 piles at a time: weigh Pile 1 against Pile 2
+    - depending on the weight, one pile will be heaviest
+    - if one pile is heavier, that pile will contain the rare coin
+    - if the weight is equal or scale balances, continue to check Pile 3 and Pile 4
+- repeat weighing the heaviest piles in half
+- keep weighing the piles that get smaller and smaller when splitting in half
+- one coin will remain which will be the rare coin

 #### 7.2 Time Complexity
 What is the average time complexity of your algorithm?

+- since each weighing step reduces the amount of coin by 4, the log 4(n), n = amount of coins
+- log 4(250) would be 4-5 weighings to find the rare coin.

 ## Technical Interview Practice Questions